contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Has committed murder (see [38.2.3.13](38-church-policies-and-guidelines.md#382313-persons-who-have-been-convicted-of-crimes)).
 * Has been involved in the practice of plural marriage (see [38.2.3.8](38-church-policies-and-guidelines.md#38238-adults-involved-in-plural-marriage)).
-* Has completed transition to the opposite gender of his or her birth sex (see [38.2.3.14](38-church-policies-and-guidelines.md#382314-persons-who-identify-as-transgender)).
+* Has completed transition to the opposite gender of his or her biological sex at birth (see [38.2.3.14](38-church-policies-and-guidelines.md#382314-persons-who-identify-as-transgender)).
 * Is currently on legal probation or parole (see [38.2.3.13](38-church-policies-and-guidelines.md#382313-persons-who-have-been-convicted-of-crimes)).

 _Convert Baptism Interviews._ The person who conducts a convert baptism and confirmation interview uses the following questions, with the guidance of the Spirit, to determine whether the candidate meets the qualifications described in [Doctrine and Covenants 20:37](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/20.37?lang=eng#p37) (see also [Mosiah 18:8–10](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/18.8-10?lang=eng#p8); [Moroni 6:1–4](https://www.churchofjesuschrist.org/study/scriptures/bofm/moro/6.1-4?lang=eng#p1)).
 These questions should be adapted to the person’s age and maturity.